Do you want to know how to increase Twitter followers?

 Also, here is a crazy thing:

-“Following is the most effective and thrifty way to promote your business and gain real Twitter followers.”
+“Following is the most effective and affordable way to promote your business and gain real Twitter followers.”

 You might be wondering, how does this work?
 Simple…